Man Up | Ep. 115 • June 08, 2016

 “My question is,” he says, “How should I proceed from here?
 Is there no hope for a relationship with this girl?”
 And then he apologizes again in case it sounds inappropriate.
 Okay, so there are 11 comments pretty much immediately after he posted that by different people, and a lot of them were very well-meaning comments, just basic comments like, “Hey, go out and ask her for a coffee or something, be proactive.
 Ask her out, keep it casual, don’t talk about race and religion so much.
 Stop focusing on these things.
 It’s too early for things like that.”
 So these are very, very good comments.

 But you know, I’ve been coaching for over ten years and let me tell you this: Lee isn’t ready to get those comments yet because he’s living in a previous era.
-Lee and many Singaporean boys… He’s 24 years old, he should’ve gone through the rites of passage of being a man at this point, but for everyone outside Singapore, understand that he is 3rd or 4th university as a 24 year old and still very much with the sort of adolescent mindset when it comes to dating.
+Lee and many Singaporean boys… He’s 24 years old, he should’ve gone through the rites of passage of being a man by this point, but for everyone outside Singapore, understand that he is 3rd or 4th year university as a 24 year old and still very much with the sort of adolescent mindset when it comes to dating.
 So basically, what he did was he saw a girl, three months or three weeks and wrote a note to her complimenting her on her diligence, hand-passed that note to her and then over text just talked about school.

 So, just so you guys understand the context of that… Understand where that’s coming from.
 That’s a great world.
-I mean, that was the world of super-conservative, just really traditional courtship.
+I mean, that’s the world of super-conservative, just really traditional courtship.
 That’s the world where the… in India, where they have the arranged marriages, it still kind of makes sense because they’re still doing this super-formal dance of, “Hey, do you want to be my girlfriend?”
 And he’s already thinking ahead to marriage with her and he just learned her name three days ago.
 They haven’t even had a real conversation yet.
 The only conversation they’ve ever had was over text and she replied with thank yous and one sentence replies, and yet he’s already thinking about race and religion and whether they can get married.

 The issue here is, in case you guys don’t know about the Singapore context, the general sense, from what I understand of Malay marriages, is that a Muslim Malay male is permitted to marry outside the Muslim religion, but a Malay woman is only permitted to marry another Muslim man.
-So if you’re not Chinese and you’re not Muslim, you’re supposed to convert in order for that marriage to happen under Muslim law.
+So if you’re Chinese and you’re not Muslim, you’re supposed to convert in order for that marriage to happen under Muslim law.
 I think that’s the issue, right?
 So it’s not just, “Oh, he’s talking about race and religion”, he’s actually looking at marriage.
 That’s the issue, and I’m assuming he hasn’t thought really about converting yet.
 But like, that’s where his mind is.

 So, this is interesting, right?
 I was talking about this with some more Singaporean people.
 It’s not my place to tell somebody what their values are.
 If he wants to live in that world, power to him.
 I guess the wake-up call for him is, there are very few people who are still living in that world, mostly males.
 Actually, just a shout out to those people.
 Not so much a shout out, but I just want to acknowledge the fact that there are a lot of mid 20s, and I would say up to mid-30s, Singaporean men, boys, males, Singaporean males, who have views like that when it comes to dating, courtship; that the proper way to do things is to lay everything out like a contract already, have it all clear, a pathway all the way to marriage before embarking on it.
 And then when they do, it’s a very serious thing, all the way to marriage, with clear obligations and responsibilities and a clear pathway forward.